devcontainers/spec/proposals/feature-dependencies.md

 }
 ```

-Supporting tools may choose to first identify all dependencies of the declared **User Features** by fetching the manifests of the Features and reading the `dev.containers.dependsOn` annotation.
-This will allow the orchestrating tool to recursively resolve all dependencies without having to download and extract the Feature's tarball.
+Supporting tools may choose to first identify all dependencies of the declared user-defined Features by fetching the manifests of the Features and reading the `dev.containers.dependsOn` annotation.
+This will allow the orchestrating tool to recursively resolve all dependencies without having to download and extract each Feature's tarball.

 #### Identifying Dependencies - HTTPS Direct Tarball